feature-image

 Imago

 It has been close to two months since a tragedy befell NASCAR.
-Greg Biffle, a legend in the sport’s premier rung and also an avid humanitarian, passed away in a plane crash.
-The ripples of sadness that gripped the sport ever since have been hard to ignore – Biffle’s contributions both on and off the track were close to many people’s hearts, including Jimmie Johnson’s.
-And the former Cup rival of Biffle recalled a wild memory to remember Biffle.
+Greg Biffle, a legend in the sport’s premier ranks and an avid humanitarian, died in a plane crash.
+The ripples of sadness that have gripped the sport ever since have been hard to ignore – Biffle’s contributions, both on and off the track, were close to many people’s hearts, including Jimmie Johnson’s.
+And Biffle’s former Cup rival recalled a wild memory to remember Biffle.

 Watch What’s Trending Now!